-To my delight, I still get compliments on and criticisms of my post from three years ago (can it possibly be that long?) on parallelism and concurrency.
+I still get compliments on and criticisms of my post from three years ago (can it possibly be that long?) on parallelism and concurrency.
 In that post I offered a “top down” argument to the effect that these are different abstractions with different goals: parallelism is about exploiting computational resources to maximize efficiency, concurrency is about non-deterministic composition of components in a system.
 Parallelism never introduces bugs (the semantics is identical to the sequential execution), but concurrency could be said to be the mother lode of all bugs (the semantics of a component changes drastically, without careful provision, when composed concurrently with other components).
-The two concepts just aren’t comparable, yet somehow the confusion between them persists.
-(Not everyone agrees with me on this distinction, but neither have I seen a rigorous analysis that shows them to be the same concept.
-Most complaints seem to be about my use of the words “parallelism” and “concurrency” , which is an unavoidable problem, or about my temerity in trying to define two somewhat ill-defined concepts, a criticism that I’ll just have to accept.)
+From this point of view the two concepts aren’t comparable, yet relatively few people seem to accept the distinction, or, even if they do, do not accept the terminology.

-The naive view of parallelism is that it’s just talk for concurrency, because all you do when you’re programming in parallel is fork off some threads, and then do something with their results when they’re done.
-I’ve previously argued that this is the wrong way to think about parallelism (it’s really about cost), but let’s just let that pass.
-It’s unarguably true that a parallel computation does consist of a bunch of, well, parallel computations.
-So, the argument goes, it’s nothing but concurrency.
-I’ve previously argued that that’s not a good way to think about concurrency either, but we’ll let that pass too.
-So, the story goes, concurrency and parallelism are synonymous, and bullshitters like me are just trying to confuse people and make trouble.
+One view of parallelism is that it’s just talk for concurrency, because all you do when you’re programming in parallel is fork off some threads, and then do something with their results when they’re done.
+I’ve previously argued that parallelism is about cost, but let’s leave that aside.
+It’s unarguable that a parallel computation does consist of a bunch of, well, parallel computations, and so it is about concurrency.
+I’ve previously argued that that’s not a good way to think about concurrency either, but let’s leave that aside as well.
+So, the story goes, concurrency and parallelism are synonymous, and people like me are just creating confusion.

 So here’s the thing: when you’re programming in parallel, you don’t just throw some threads at some non-deterministic competitive scheduler.
 Rather, you generate an implicit dependency graph that a cooperative scheduler uses to maximize efficiency, end-to-end.
 At the high level you do an asymptotic cost analysis without considering platform parameters such as the number of processors or the nature of the interconnect.
 At the low level the implementation has to validate that cost analysis by using clever techniques to ensure that, once the platform parameters are known, maximum use is made of the computational resources to get your job done for you as fast as possible.
 Not only are there no bugs introduced by the mere fact of being scheduled in parallel, but even better, you can prove a theorem that tells you how fast your program is going to run on a real platform.
 Now how cool is that?